-- 54. Supply of restricted substance in medical institution - 55.
-Information about drugs
+- 54. Supply of restricted substance in medical institution

+- 54A.
+Administration of certain vaccines

+- 55. Information about drugs

 Division 3 - Advertising, sale, supply, dispensing and recording of potent substances

 - 56. Interpretation of Division

 - 57. Advertising of potent substances

 - 58. Supply of potent substances by pharmaceutical chemists

 - 59. Administration of salbutamol (S3)

 - 60. Administration of adrenaline (S3)

 - 61. Obtaining potent substances through misrepresentation